IncredibleProgress/Sweetheart/README.md

 # [Sweetheart 0.1.3]()
-*innovative foundations for enterprise-grade solutions*
+*innovative foundations for business-grade solutions*

 ## A supercharged heart for the non-expert hands